Bundesgrenzschutz: History

 In addition to controlling Germany's border, the BGS Alert police served as a federal reserve force to deal with major disturbances and other emergencies beyond the scope of the regional police.
-The BGS guarded airports and foreign embassies, and several highly trained detachments are available for special crisis situations requiring demolition equipment, helicopters, or combat vehicles.
+The BGS guarded airports and foreign embassies, and several highly trained detachments are available for special crises requiring demolition equipment, helicopters, or combat vehicles.

-The BGS consisted four border protection commands, which included a total of eight border protection groups: Grenzschutzgruppen (GSG) 1 through 7, along with a maritime unit.
+The BGS consisted of four border guard commands, which included a total of eight border guard groups: Grenzschutzgruppen (GSG) 1 through 7, along with a maritime unit.
+In 1972–73, the BGS established GSG 9, under its founder and first commander Ulrich Wegener, as a separate counterterrorism and hostage‑rescue unit independent of the existing border guard groups.

-After shortcomings in regional state police procedures and training were revealed by the terrorist attack on Israeli athletes at the 1972 Summer Olympics, a BGS unit known as Border Protection Group 9 (GSG 9) was formed to deal with counter-terrorism incidents, especially hostage situations.
+After shortcomings in regional state police procedures and training were revealed by the terrorist attack on Israeli athletes at the 1972 Summer Olympics, a BGS unit known as Border Guard Group 9 (Grenzschutzgruppe 9, GSG 9) was formed to deal with counter-terrorism incidents and hostage-rescue situations.
 The GSG 9 was not integrated into any of the existing groups.
-It won world attention when it rescued ninety passengers on a Lufthansa Flight 181 airliner hijacked to Mogadishu, Somalia, in 1977.
+It gained international attention when it rescued the passengers and crew of the hijacked Lufthansa Flight 181 in Mogadishu, Somalia, in 1977.